verbb/events/docs/template-guides/pdf-template.md

 `https://mysite.local/actions/events/downloads/pdf?number=ba018a32b43cfef51c031f61ec4d2c48&lineItemId=12`

-This URL will be using the template you have defined under the Events plugin settings.
+This URL will be using the template you have defined under the Events' plugin settings.

 ### Additional parameters